Social Media and the Federal Workplace are on a Collision Course

 During the last few years, administrative rulings involving social media and federal employees have surfaced.
 For example, in R.R. and U.S. Postal Service, 112 LRP 3566 (ECAB 12/19/11), the Employee’s and Compensation Appeals Board denied an employee’s traumatic injury claim based on information obtained from her Facebook account indicating she had run several long distance races when she claimed injury.
 In Blanchfield Army Community Hospital and AFGE Local 2022, 111 LRP 37334 (Fed.
 Arb.
 04/07/11), an arbitrator upheld a nurse’s suspension based on her Facebook postings concerning fellow employees due to subsequent conflict at work.
 In Wadley v.
 Department of Homeland Security, 111 LRP 37272 (MSPB AJ 12/15/10), an Immigration Services officer was removed from his position for inappropriate conduct after making Facebook comments about a co-worker and co-worker’s ex-wife as well as copying pictures from fellow employee’s Facebook walls and reposting them to another suggestive Facebook Page.
 In In Knowlton v.
 Department of Transportation, Federal Aviation Administration, EEOC No. 012012642, 112 LRP 32530 (EEOC OFO 06/15/12), an EEO Complainant successfully established a coworker’s Facebook posting constituted part of ongoing work related harassment.

 The immediate lesson is that while we are all free to engage social media tools for personal use, we should all keep our personal social media and work as separate as possible.
-Think twice about posting work related information or disparaging remarks about coworkers.
+Think twice about posting work related information or disparaging remarks about coworkers or supervisors.